 How can we have water supply problems in the lush Ozarks?
 It’s hard to understand intuitively given the abundance of lakes, rivers and streams in our region.
 But our sources of water supply for use by communities, farmers, businesses and industries are limited as compared to all the water we see out our car window when we drive around.

-Large metropolitan areas in the arid west face overwhelming challenges when providing their communities with adequate supplies of water.
-Our area is relatively water rich compared to the arid west, but there are several factors driving the concern about current water supplies being inadequate for future needs, and they are going to continue to stress our water supplies.
+Factors Driving Concern There are several factors driving the concern about current water supplies being inadequate for future needs, and they are going to continue to stress our water supplies, especially during drought.

 - Population growth and water supply demand.
 According to the 1990-2000 decennial U.S. Census, the corridor of counties from Joplin and Neosho down to the Missouri/Arkansas border, grew at a rate of 16.7% from 1990-2000.
 The corridor of counties from Springfield to Branson grew at a rate of 27.1% during that same decade.